Blog · arXiv Analysis · Last reviewed June 25, 2026

 The paper does not prove that every synthetic dataset leaks private information.
 It does not say that differentially private synthetic data is useless; the authors report that disclosures from DP-SGD generated data were statistically indistinguishable from phantom disclosures in their empirical evaluation.

-It also does not remove the need for legal, contractual, and contextual review.
-A release can pass a disclosure audit and still be inappropriate if consent, purpose limitation, data provenance, subgroup harm, or downstream use is mishandled.
+It also does not remove the need for legal, contractual, security, and contextual review.
+A release can pass a disclosure audit and still be inappropriate if consent, purpose limitation, data provenance, subgroup harm, output misuse, or downstream joining is mishandled.
 The audit answers one privacy-leakage question; it does not replace the full release decision.

 Finally, the framework depends on a meaningful holdout set.
 If the control group does not represent the population and distribution the release will be compared against, the phantom-disclosure estimate can itself become misleading.